enkore/j4-dmenu-desktop/PACKAGING.md

 consider switching to Meson as it is the preferred build system (but CMake isn't going anywhere, it is still supported).

+NOTE: Meson build system requires Meson >=1.2.0 (as marked in the `meson_version` field in `meson.build`).
+If that isn't available in your build environment, CMake must be used.

 ## Dependencies
 j4-dmenu-desktop has three dependencies:
 [Catch2](https://github.com/catchorg/Catch2),